yiisoft/yii-core/docs/guide-zh-CN/db-migrations.md

 }
 ```

-A list of all available methods for defining the column types is available in the API documentation of [[yii\db\SchemaBuilderTrait]].
+A list of all available methods for defining the column types is available in the API documentation of [[Yiisoft\Db\SchemaBuilderTrait]].

 ## Generating Migrations <span id="generating-migrations"></span>